 - Direct service staff and administrative expenses increased by various percentages, applied to all services with rates established by the Department and rates set through negotiation between the regional center and the provider. - An additional increase of 5% for all Supported Living, Independent Living, Respite and Transportation services.
-This increase did not apply to those services for which rates are determined by the State Department of Health Care Services, are usual and customary, or where rates are set by the State Department of Developmental Services (such as rates for in-home respite agencies, community-based day programs and many residential facilities). - Supported Employment Rates increased due to administrative and direct service staff increases to bring the hourly rate to \$36.57. - Updated the Alternative Residential Model (ARM) rate schedule for five or more beds.
+This increase does not apply to those services for which rates are determined by the State Department of Health Care Services, or the State Department of Developmental Services, or are usual and customary. - Supported Employment Rates increased due to administrative and direct service staff increases to bring the hourly rate to \$36.57. - Updated the Alternative Residential Model (ARM) rate schedule for five or more beds.
 Established ARM rate schedule for facilities vendored to serve four or fewer consumers.